cbrown5/GLMs-R-workshop-IMAS-2025/Patterns/generalized-linear-model.md

-NOTE TO USER: MAKE A NEW DOCUMENT stepwise-model-selection.qmd THEN PASTE THIS INTO THAT DOCUMENT AND RUN AGENT MODE ON THAT DOCUMENT.
+NOTE TO USER: MAKE A NEW DOCUMENT doc.qmd in your root directory.
+THEN PASTE THIS INTO THAT DOCUMENT AND RUN AGENT MODE ON THAT DOCUMENT.
+UPDATE THE DATA DESCRIPTION BELOW AS NEEDED

 # Choosing a generalized linear model with R